gitstart/git-slice-tools/README.md

 # git-slice-tools

+This utility can be used to take out folder(s) from a git repository, fork it into a new git repository and eventually provide commands to sync changes between both repositories.

-A new version of git-slice, super high performance with:
+A new version of git-slice, super high performance and more features.

-- git-cli (simple-git): for performing git commands.
-- dir-compare: for detecting file changes between 2 repo folders with glob patterns file ignores support
-- glob: Now support glob patterns for flexibility configurations of ignoring files
-- support: mapping branch name between upstream/slice repos, commit messages validation and non-force push

 ## Environment variables